Arkellys/rebuiltron/README.md

 The idea behind Rebuiltron was to migrate one of my project initially created with the deprecated [CRA](https://create-react-app.dev/) to a maintained tool configured with Electron in mind.
 As such, it has been developed using [react-scripts](https://github.com/facebook/create-react-app/tree/main/packages/react-scripts) as a base, but heavily edited and stripped of a lot of features.

 > [!IMPORTANT]
 > Since I made Rebuiltron specifically for one of my own projects, I only kept in the configuration what *this* project needed and nothing more.
-Except for the entry points and some basic options, **Rebuiltron doesn't offer many configurable options**.
+For this reason, **Rebuiltron doesn't offer many configurable options**.
 If you are looking to create a new Electron/React app, or even migrating an existing CRA app, you should probably look for a more generic tool.

 ## Features